 If you have a flat tire, the low tire pressure/TPMS and tire monitor indicators will come on.
-Replace the indicated flat tire with the compact spare tire (see page 361).
+Replace the indicated flat tire with the compact spare tire (see page 358).

-After the flat tire is replaced with the spare tire, the low tire pressure/TPMS indicator stays on while driving.
+After the flat tire is replaced with the spare tire, the low tire pressure/ TPMS indicator stays on while driving.
 After several miles (kilometers) driving, this indicator begins to flash, then stays on again.

 You will also see a "CHECK TPMS SYSTEM" message on the multi-information display.
 This is normal; the system cannot monitor the spare tire pressure.
 Manually check the spare tire pressure to be sure it is correct.

 This indicator and the warning message on the multi-information display will go off, after several miles (kilometers) driving, when the spare tire is replaced with the specified regular tire equipped with the tire pressure monitor sensor.

-Each wheel is equipped with a tire pressure sensor mounted inside the tire behind the valve stem.
+Each wheel (except the compact spare tire wheel) is equipped with a tire pressure sensor.
 You must use TPMS specific wheels.
-It is recommended that you always have your tires serviced by your dealer or a qualified technician.
+It is recommended that you always have your tires serviced by your dealer or qualified technician.